Silicon Valley has dominated the U.S. startup ecosystem for many decades.

 Boulder is an entrepreneurial force of nature.
 In 2010, the city had six times more high-tech startups per capita than the nation’s average.
-Its dynamic culture encourages Boulder’s prosperous economy, draws people in, and provides them with excellent motivation to stay.
+Its dynamic culture encourages Boulder’s prosperous economy, draws people in (especially millennials), and provides them with excellent motivation to stay.

 Don’t let the sand, sun, and tourism of the South Beach distract you from Miami’s reputation as a great place for new businesses.
 The Kauffman Index recently named Miami the second most entrepreneurial city in the U.S., with the country’s highest startup density, 247.6 startups per 100,000 people.

-The city isn’t just the home of new business.
-Large companies like Google, Twitter, Facebook, and Apple have offices there, as well as 139 companies on the Inc. 5000 list of fastest growing private companies.
+The city isn’t just the home of new businesses.
+Large companies like Google, Twitter, Facebook, and Apple have offices there, as well as 139 companies on the Inc. 5000 list of fastest-growing private companies.